-Weather forecasters have warned that the Eastern US will be subject of a major climate change over the next few days.
-The Polar Vortex that spins around the North Pole has fractured and a major push of frigid air will be heading south across the continent.
-Workers and employers have been cautioned to prepare for serious occupational exposures to below freezing temperatures for a of weeks ahead.
+Weather forecasters have warned that the Eastern US will be subject to a major climate change over the next few days.
+The Polar Vortex that spins around the North Pole has fractured, and a major push of frigid air will be heading south across the continent.
+Workers and employers have been cautioned to prepare for serious occupational exposures to below-freezing temperatures for weeks ahead.

 The US Occupational Safety and Health Administration (OSHA) has provided suggestions to prepare for this hazard.

 Tips To Protect Workers In Cold Environments

 Prolonged exposure to freezing or cold temperatures may cause serious health problems such as trench foot, frostbite, and hypothermia.
 In extreme cases, including cold water immersion, exposure can lead to death.
 Danger signs include uncontrolled shivering, slurred speech, clumsy movements, fatigue, and confused behavior.
 If these signs are observed, call for emergency help.

 OSHA's Cold Stress Card provides a reference guide and recommendations to combat and prevent many illnesses and injuries.
 Available in English and Spanish, this laminated fold-up card is free to employers, workers, and the public.
 OSHA’s suggestions are:

 How to Protect Workers

 - Recognize the environmental and workplace conditions that may be dangerous.

 - Learn the signs and symptoms of cold-induced illnesses and injuries and what to do to help workers.

 - Train workers about cold-induced illnesses and injuries.